Streaming Algorithms for Geometric Steiner Forest: Technical Overview: Adapting Arora's Framework to Streaming

-\paragraph{Tree embedding.} Indyk \cite{Indyk04} incorporated the low-distortion tree embedding approach of Bartal~\cite{Bartal96} to obtain dynamic streaming algorithms with $O(\log \Delta)$ ratio for several geometric problems.
+\paragraph{Tree embedding.} Indyk~\cite{Indyk04} used the low-distortion tree embedding approach of Bartal~\cite{Bartal96} to design dynamic streaming algorithms with approximation ratio $O(\log \Delta)$ for several geometric problems.
 This technique can be easily applied to SFP as well, but the approximation ratio is $O(\log \Delta)$ which is far from what we are aiming at.